WDI-SEA/apartment-database/readme.md

 # Apartment Database

 - Create a database called `apartments`
-- Using this database, create two tables, one for owners and one for properties
+- Using this database, create two tables, one for `owner`s and one for `property`s (table names shoud be lowercase and singular)
 - Keep this relationship in mind when designing your schema:
   + **One owner can have many properties**

-###Part 1: Create Tables
+### Part 1: Create Tables

+Place your answers in `part-1.sql`.

 - The owners table should consist of:
   + `id` (this should be the primary key as well as a unique number that increments automatically)